DevExpress/dotnet-eud/interface-elements-for-web/articles/gantt/work-time-rules.md

 ![Monthly Rule](~/interface-elements-for-web/images/Gantt/MonthlyRule.png)

-A day off is the first Friday of every month.
+The first Friday of every month is a day off.

 ## Yearly